 I seldom give a training without this quote from Winston Churchill.

 The rationale for short old words is powerful.
 They easily enter our brain.
-More than that, Churchill recommended using old words because they have been with humanity for long.
-We have a deep connection with ancient (Anglo-Saxon) words like blood, sweat and tears.
-They go into our head but we also feel them.
+But it’s not just about fast understanding.
+Churchill recommended using old words because they have been with humanity for long.
+He said: “The shorter words of a language are usually the more ancient.
+Their meaning is more engrained in the national character…” This is certainly true for English where the Anglo-Saxo words are older.
+And these deeper engrained words mean that people have a deeper connection with them.
+Blood, sweat and tears.
+Words like that don’t only enter our head easily, we feel them.
 They go through our gut.

 That is the essence of the advice: some words reach deeper than others.
 Churchill for example renamed the Local Defense Volunteers.
-It’s not a bad name but Churchill thought it was too technical.
-He had a better name: the Home Guard.
+Made famous in the TV series ‘Dad’s army’, this was a people’s army, made up of men who were not young enough or not healthy enough for front line duty.
+They were formed to help defend against a Nazi invasion.
+I don’t think the name Local Defense Volunteers is bad.
+It explains the thing.
+But for Churchill it wasn’t good enough.
+He thought the name too technical.
+And, he had a better name: the Home Guard.
 Home and Guard.
-Take a moment and contemplate all the meaning that sits in both words.
+Take a moment and contemplate all the deep meaning that sits in both words.

 Wouldn’t you agree that they have a much deeper feel to them?

 It is so useful. short note, effective message!!

 In another TED talk recently in my city I tried using your tips while preparing myself.
 Once the video becomes public will send you the link.
 Thanks again for wonderful coaching !!!!